-How To Write Letters: A Vintage Guide to the Lost Art of Epistolary Etiquette from 1876
+How To Write Letters: A 19th-Century Guide to the Lost Art of Epistolary Etiquette

 “A letter should be regarded not merely as a medium for the communication of intelligence, but also as a work of art.”